-Before arriving at Santa Maria, Nadine spent twelve years with Volunteers of America Texas working her way up from Director of Program Development to Regional Director/Chief Operating Officer and Vice President to the state’s Chief Program Officer.
+Nadine Scamp, before arriving at Santa Maria, spent twelve years with Volunteers of America Texas working her way up from Director of Program Development to Regional Director/Chief Operating Officer and Vice President to the state’s Chief Program Officer.
 She holds a bachelors degree in psychology and a master’s degree in social work.

 Nadine’s passion is serving women and families who are recovering from addiction and trauma through the creation of programs and larger scale community change that promotes healing, hope and a solid foundation for long term success.

 Barbara Page joined the management staff of Santa Maria during 2006, bringing with her over 20 years of high level financial experience with non-profit organizations both in Houston, Texas and Richmond, Virginia, as well as medical group management and private financial and business development consulting expertise.

 Although Barbara has managed the fiscal operations of businesses with revenues in excess of $18 million, her passion has been to work with organizations where revenues have an opportunity to change lives.
 From her years of dedication to the start-up of a residential non-profit organization serving abused and abandoned children, to leading a shelter for homeless women and children into an era of unsurpassed growth made possible through sustaining private donations coupled with over $500,000 in private foundation grants, Barbara has also excelled in the areas of development, grant writing, human resources, and operations.
 She is proud to be able to bring the strengths of this multi-faceted background to her position as Santa Maria’s CFO.

 Janet Deleon has over 15 years of experience working in the education and nonprofit sector.Her primary roles have included serving as bilingual media spokesperson, leading public relations, marketing and fund development projects.